 Food

-Julie and I really liked the cavern dining area.
+Julie and I enjoyed the cavern dining area.
 There are quite a few tables to eat and rest.
-The section is dimly lit, giving it a nice ambience.
-I am not sure I would call it romantic, but the dim lighting makes you feel comfortable and relaxed.
+The section is dimly lit, giving it a nice ambiance.
+I would not call it romantic, but the dim lighting yields a relaxed, comfortable setting.

 Water